Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Nearby on a lower level, the Temple of Athena Souniados leaves behind only a few ancient stones.

-Constructed in the same 5th century BC timeframe as the Temple of Poseidon, Athena’s temple was less important.
+Constructed in the same 5th century BC timeframe as the Temple of Poseidon, Athena’s temple was obviously less important.
 Because the entire structure was later disassembled in order to build other structures in Athens.

 Not only is the sanctuary a historical landmark, but it also serves as a nautical landmark.